josephhearnshaw/VCF-SAM_checker/README.md

 `python seq_check.py -s ../fruit_fly/fruitfly_77_rna_sortedAligned.out.sam -f     ../fruit_fly/GCA_002310775.1_ASM231077v1_genomic.fa -nosum true -o sam_test`

-Where `-sum true` means that a summary file only is produced
+Where `--nosum true` arg will only produce a summary file

 `-v` would be used instead to specify a VCF file, where `-s` specifies a SAM file.